niclaas/MoviesApi/README.md

 # MoviesApi
-Demonstrates a basic API that pulls movie metadata and stats from a csv files
+Demonstration of basic API that pulls movie metadata and stats from a set of csv files

 Built with Visual Studio 2019.
 To run locally, pull the repo and run with IIS Express.